SchedulingStatistically/SchedulingStatistically.github.io/documentation.md

   <li>export: combines create an update, creating an entry if it exists in the database and updating if it doesn't</li>
 </ul>

-<h4>ScheduledEvent</h4>
+<h4><ins>ScheduledEvent</ins></h4>

 <p>This is a representation of any event/task that a user creates with date and statistics.
-This object has getters and setters used as if you were modifying the property.
+This object has getters and setters, used as if you were modifying the property.
 Creating a ScheduledEvent with one argument of the obj_id will pull all properties of that user_id from the database.</p>

-<h5><in>Properties</in></h5>
+<h5>Properties</h5>

 <ul>
   <li>owner: the user that "owns" the events</li>